maixnor/wu-quartz/content/First Lecture GLE.md

 		- "Statutory law.
 Law in the books"
 		- is written down in the books

-#todo get notes for the rest of differentiations
+#wontfix get notes for the rest of differentiations

 ### Law and business
 - law as a barrier or impediment to private enterprise... pursuing other aims